-ensuring that following unusual events (e.g. earthquakes or flooding), you re-assess your water supply and ensure that, before further use, your treatment system is capable of dealing with any additional issues posed by the event.
+ensuring that following any unusual events (such as flooding) you re-assess your water supply and ensure that, before further use, your treatment system is capable of dealing with any additional issues posed by the event.

 Whenever you have concerns about the water quality, you should contact a Health Protection Officer at the local public health service or an Environmental Health Officer at the local council.
 They are also the people to speak to about any water testing, and where to get it done.